Screwfix: History

-Based in Yeovil, Somerset, Screwfix started life as the Woodscrew Supply Company in 1979.
-The company’s first mail order catalogue consisted of a single page, solely dedicated to screws; in 1987, this was increased to a four page version named "Handimail" offering hardware to DIY and trade professionals.
+Based in Yeovil, Somerset, Screwfix began as the Woodscrew Supply Company in 1979.
+The company’s first mail order catalogue consisted of a single page, solely dedicated to screws; in 1987, this was increased to a four-page version named "Handimail" offering hardware to DIY and trade professionals.

 The first catalogue to be produced in the name of Screwfix Direct appeared in 1992, and, with a turnover of £4 million, the company moved into larger premises at Pen Mill, Yeovil, in 1994.
-In 1998 its turnover increased to £28 million, and the company moved to a purpose built site at Houndstone Business Park in Yeovil.
+In 1998 its turnover increased to £28 million, and the company moved to a purpose-built site at Houndstone Business Park in Yeovil.

-The first website was launched in February 1999, five months before the company was acquired by Kingfisher plc.
+The first website was launched in February 1999, five months before the company was acquired by Kingfisher plc, whose holdings at the time included B&Q and Comet.
 Later that year, the company expanded its site in Houndstone, with the opening of a new contact centre employing five hundred people.
 In January 2000, Screwfix announced a turnover of £58 million, and trading hours were extended to seven days a week.

 In January 2001, turnover first exceeded £100 million, and after further expansion in the contact centre, Screwfix announced sales of £185 million in 2002.
-The thousandth employee joined the organisation in March 2000, and a month later, next day deliveries within mainland United Kingdom were introduced.
+The thousandth employee joined the organisation in March 2000, and a month later, next-day deliveries within mainland United Kingdom were introduced.

 The company relaunched the website later that year, and was awarded Retailer Of the Year.
 In September 2004, to continue to meet the increased demand, a fully automated, 325,000 sq ft distribution centre was opened in Trentham, Stoke on Trent, fulfilling next day orders.
 The Screwfix Community, an online forum, was also launched later that year.

-In 2008, the company launched Plumbfix, offering qualified plumbers a wider range of specialist goods at better prices, this was followed by the launch of Electricfix the next year.
-In July 2011, Screwfix launched its "Click & Collect" service, which enables customers to order and pay securely online, and collect in store in as little as one minute.
+In 2008, the company launched Plumbfix, offering qualified plumbers a wider range of specialist goods at better prices.
+This was followed by the launch of Electricfix the next year.
+In July 2011, Screwfix launched its "Click & Collect" service, enabling customers to order and pay securely online, and collect in-store in as little as five minutes.

 Also that year, Screwfix's mobile website was set up, providing an easier shopping experience when not at home.
 Click & Collect was introduced onto this platform in January 2012, since then sales from mobiles have increased by 250%.

-By 2013, Screwfix launched its three hundredth store.
-In 2014 it opened seven stores in Northern Ireland and four stores in Germany.
-Since 2013, the web and mobile site has been extended to include 33,000 products available online, and the contact centre extended their opening hours to deliver a 24/7 service.
+By 2013, Screwfix launched its 300th store.
+In 2014 it opened seven stores in Northern Ireland and four in Germany.
+Since 2013, the web and mobile site has been extended to include 33,000 products available online, and the contact centre has extended their opening hours to deliver a 24/7 service.

 2015 saw the launch of Screwfix's Quickshop app, which allows customers to build their order on their smartphone and generates a QR code which can be scanned at the till point in store.